SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-logs-aws-fargate.md

 If you are configuring log collection for VPC flow logs, see the Environment variables for VPC flow log collection section on Collect Amazon VPC Flow Logs from CloudWatch using CloudFormation.

-Define variables in the `Environment `section of the Cloud Formation template.
+Define variables in the `Environment `section of the CloudFormation template.

 ```
 "Environment": {